 Good Hotel Guide Review

-Hikers and cyclists stop for the simple comforts of this ‘friendly’ 160-year-old coaching inn, a ‘busy and bustling’ local gathering place in a village on the Great Glen Way.
+Hikers and cyclists stop for the simple comforts of this ‘busy and bustling’ 160-year-old coaching inn in a village on the Great Glen Way.
 'Comfortable rooms, good food and friendly staff,' reports a reader.
 There are Scottish whiskies and gins, and local real ales in the bar.
-In the slate-floored restaurant with its wood-burning stove, classic pub dishes and smarter options are on the menu.
+In the slate-floored restaurant with its wood-burning stove classic pub dishes and smarter options are on the menu.
 Throughout, nature paintings add interest.
-Accommodation is in light and neat bedrooms made homely with wool throws and tweedy cushions, tea and coffee, Scottish toiletries; budget-friendly bunkhouse rooms overlooking the River Coiltie suit groups or a family.
+Light and neat bedrooms are made homely with wool throws, tweedy cushions, tea and coffee and Scottish toiletries; budget-friendly bunkhouse rooms overlooking the River Coiltie suit groups or a family.
 Hearty breakfast choices include porridge, eggs Benedict and a ‘full Highland’ or vegetarian.

 20. 4 in annexe, 1 on ground floor suitable for disabled, plus bunkhouse.

 all year except 25 Dec.

 bar, restaurant, in-room TV, wedding facilities, beer garden, public rooms wheelchair accessible.

 in bar, restaurant.